-Now that we've covered what managed services is, let's take a deeper look into how a managed services provider protects your company.
+Now that we've covered what managed services are, let's take a deeper look into how a managed services provider protects your company.

-Let's start with some of the simple things first, like how your hardware and software is protected.UPDATES AND PATCHES
+Let's start with some of the simple things first, like how your hardware and software are protected.UPDATES AND PATCHES

 Okay, this one is absolutely critical.
 If you ignore all those little boxes in the corner that ask you to update software, you are in big trouble.
 The reason they pop up isn't to annoy you, but because there was a vulnerability identified and the software team made changes to address that issue.
 Sometimes the updates are frequent, and sometimes they don't come around for a while.
 Regardless, you HAVE TO UPDATE your software as often as possible.
 You leave yourself open to attackers if you don't.